HelleBenjamin/Sandboxia2D/README.md

 - `raylib` (See https://github.com/raysan5/raylib/wiki)
 - `lua 5.4` (Other versions may work, but I haven't tested them)

+For debian based distros, run `sudo apt install gcc cmake liblua5.4-dev` to install the necessary packages.
+You need to manually install raylib.

 These could be installed using your package manager.
 If they aren't available, you can build them from source.

 ### Windows